LibreCAD/LibreCAD_3/README.md

 conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan
 ```

-Download and install the dependencies:
+Download and install the dependencies (in a terminal inside LibreCAD_3 folder):
 ```
+mkdir conan
+cd conan
-conan install .
+conan install ..
 ```

 **Not all dependencies are available (see https://github.com/conan-io/wishlist/issues/124).
 They have to be installed manually (see next section)**